meerhamzadev/Hacktoberfest/README.md

 # copy and paste the following in the terminal
 git add .

 # copy and paste the following in the terminal after you have executed the previous command.
-You can write your own readable message.
 git commit -m "Complete section-name of module-name"

 # copy and paste the following in the terminal after you have executed the previous command